 Adding more math instruction won’t solve these problems.

-My high school physics professor, Rear Admiral Edward Metcalfe Peebles, used to say, “Give me students who can read and write, and I can teach them math and physics.
+My high school physics teacher, Rear Admiral Edward Metcalfe Peebles, used to say, “Give me students who can read and write, and I can teach them math and physics.
 Give me sailors who can read and write, and I can teach them to command a nuclear submarine.”

 With digital tools, it is easier than ever to create, edit, and publish your work to the world.
 But there’s a cost.
 It’s also easier than ever to spread misinformation.
 And fake news has become a real issue in recent times.
 We see this with students.
 According to a Stanford study, only 25% of high school students were able to identify an accurate news story when also given a fake one.
 Students also had a hard time distinguishing between real and fake photographs as well as authentic and staged videos. | Researchers used the words “bleak” and “dismaying” to describe it.
 But it’s not going away anytime soon and that’s a very real problem. —Why Journalism Might Actually Be the Class of the Future